Seeking the True Cedars

 Cedrus deodara, Jim Robbins CC BY-NC-ND 4.0

 The native range of the True Cedars is the southern and eastern areas of the Mediterranean basin, reaching as far east as the western mountains of the Himalayas.
-When we traveled in Tunisia in the spring of 2000 we tried to find guides to take us across the border into Algeria.
-We wanted to see the Atlas cedar in its native range, the Atlas Mountains.
-We were strongly discouraged by the likelihood of being kidnapped
+When we traveled in Tunisia in the spring of 2000 we tried (unsuccessfully) to find guides to take us across the border into Algeria.
+We hoped to see the Atlas cedar in its native range, the Atlas Mountains of North Africa.

 The taxonomy of the cedars is controversial.
 Some dendrologists claim that a fourth True Cedar exists, the Cedrus brevifolia, which grows only in the Troödos Mountains of central Cyprus.
 Others consider the Atlas cedar a subspecies of Cedrus libani.
 To further complicate matters, recent studies argue that all the cedars are a single species, Cedrus libani, and the others are subspecies.